carloliveros/uce-scripts/UCEs from genomes.md

 ### In silico alignment

 Align probe sequences to all genomes.
 You will need to install bx-python and add the bx-python library to your PYTHONPATH.
 Specify an sqlite database file, a lastz output directory, the probe file, the list of genome scaffolds, and the path to the location of the genomes in 2bit format.
 You will need to create the lastz output directory before running the python script.
+You can also change the coverage and identity values to make the matching more or less stringent.

 ```
 phyluce_probe_run_multiple_lastzs_sqlite \